Find a Builder

 This rural house build in Glocestershire by FMB member Highgate Construction Limited shows how an existing agricultural building has been cleared for change of use by the local planning department.

-If you’re looking to self-build in an urban area, looking for small pockets of infill land could unlock potential spaces that require an innovative architectural solution.
+If you’re looking to self-build in an urban area, small pockets of infill land can offer exciting opportunities, often requiring innovative architectural solutions.
 ‘The other option is to buy a house with a plot of land that you might be able to build on the side’ says Dan.
 ‘Then you can sell the original house.’
-Although there’s risk that the original home might not sell right away, this can be a useful way to recoup the cost of your build.
+Although there’s risk that the original home might not sell right away, this can be a useful way to recoup the cost of your build.’

 For more information, check out our tips for finding the perfect plot of land to build on.